Hyomoto/FAST/README.md

 #### StringFormatter Rules
 Rules utilize the structure of "&:rule" where & is a character, and rule is the action that is taken on that character.
 While rules can be rewritten as needed, by default the StringFormatter provides these common rules:
 * strip - Removes this character from the string.
+* push - Inserts a \n after this character, continuing on a new line.
-* push - Inserts a \n before this character, pushing it to a new line.
+* pull - Inserts a \n before this character, pushing it to a new line.
 * ignore - Toggles the ignore flag, which ignores all rules until another ignore character is found.
 For example, \":ignore would cause anything between quotations to be ignored.
 ```GML
 var _formatter = new StringFormatter( " :strip,\t:strip" );